 Daily worship in the Anglican tradition is held in St. Luke’s Chapel, and on Wednesday evenings the Holy Eucharist is celebrated in Marquand Chapel.
 These services are open to all.

 The Berkeley Center functions as a focal point of hospitality and community.
-It is located one block from the YDS campus and includes St. Luke’s Chapel, student accommodations, and the deanery.
+It is located one block from the YDS campus and includes St. Luke’s Chapel, meeting rooms used by the Annand Program, and the deanery.

 Evangelical Lutheran Church in America

-Candidates for ordination enrolled at non-Lutheran seminaries such as YDS are expected to fulfill expectations for Lutheran learning and formation and may be granted a waiver from Lutheran seminary affiliation through an ELCA Theological Review Panel.
+Candidates for ordination enrolled at YDS are expected to fulfill expectations for Lutheran learning and formation and may be granted a waiver from Lutheran seminary affiliation through an ELCA Theological Review Panel.
 See the ELCA Candidacy Manual for a complete overview of the process.